-That’s the guy who will soon be in charge of making sure that we have clean water to drink and clean air to breath.
+That’s the guy who will soon be in charge of making sure that we have clean water to drink and clean air to breathe.
 The biggest polluter’s best friend.

 It’s not a surprise that companies that pollute for a living and resist like hell having to clean it up would believe that EPA doing anything other than sleeping on the job is “activist”.
 What is a surprise, however, is that someone who thinks like that will now be in charge of the EPA.